Tuning magnetoresistance by mastered effects: chirality and trapped fields

 Mentor: Dr. Ioan Adrian Crisan

-Summary of the stage: The purpose of this stage consisted of preparing and studying the morpho-structural and magnetic properties of some intermetallic compounds of rare earth – transition metal (RE-TM) type, prepared as ribbons.
+Summary of stage 1: The purpose of this stage consisted of preparing and studying the morpho-structural and magnetic properties of some intermetallic compounds of rare earth – transition metal (RE-TM) type, prepared as ribbons.
 This study provides relevant information in order to establish the appropriate systems that will be implemented as magneto-resistive structures, which will be investigated depending on their linear or helical disposal.
 In order to optimize their magnetic properties, intrinsic methods (elemental composition, concentration) and afterwards extrinsic methods (dimensionality, disposal, chirality) are being considered.
 In RE-TM systems with ferrimagnetic coupling of RE and TM sub-lattices, the control of the intrinsic magnetic properties is facilitated by the magnetism of the rare earth RE elements, determined by the 4f orbitals localized in the vicinity of the nucleus on a distance of 10% of the atomic radius.

 Scientific and technical description: The scope of this stage was reached by preparing and studying magnetic properties of intermetallic ribbons of the RE-TM type for different compositions and concentrations crossing the magnetization compensation point (the concentration for which the magnetizations corresponding to the two sub-lattices, antiferromagnetically coupled, are approximately equal).
 Dy has speromagnetic spin structure (L ≠ 0), and the exchange interactions Fe-Dy lead to the formation of an asperomagnetic spin structure.
 The magnetization compensation point was estimated by considering a magnetic moment of Dy less than the theoretic one (12.5 µB) in order to take into account the non-collinearity of the spin structure.
 Thus, the Fe79Dy21 and Fe65Dy35 systems with a dominant Fe, respectively Dy magnetic lattice have been considered.
 Gd is an isotropic ion (L = 0) having ferromagnetic spin structure.
 The coupling between Fe and Gd is antiferromagnetic, resulting in a linear spin structure that creates a magnetization compensation point.
 The magnetization compensation point was estimated using the theoretical magnetic moments of the isolated atoms of Fe (2 µB) , respectively Gd (7 µB) obtained with Hund rules.
 The system of Fe-Gd ribbons considered in this stage is Fe70Gd30 with Gd dominant lattice.
 For comparison, a system of TM-TM-RE ribbons: Fe78Ni17Gd3B2 with concentration of Fe similar to RE-TM systems was prepared.